omerfuyar/Code-Romeo/CONTRIBUTING.md

 # Contribution Guidelines & Notes to Myself

-Even though I do not think anyone would contribute to my non-significant project, I am writing this file to have a development guideline for myself in this project.
+Even though I do not think anyone would contribute to my non-significant project, I am writing this file to have a development guideline for myself.
 This guideline includes:

 * Overall `structure of the framework` and `layers` of it.
 * `Module design` and general principles that they are following.